-- Our assessment approach does NOT meet the current criteria as set forth by the Americans with Disabilities Act for students seeking academic accommodations.
+Our assessment approach does NOT meet the current criteria as set forth by the Americans with Disabilities Act (ADA) for students seeking academic accommodations.
 The diagnosis of ADHD by itself is not sufficient.
 There must be evidence of specific learning disabilities (or other disabilities).
 The documentation of learning disabilities requires a specific psychoeducational evaluation, which our program does not currently offer.
 The explicit criteria for documentation are outlined in the Student Disabilities Services’ section of each educational institution’s website.

 The initial assessment is just that – an evaluation to determine if a diagnosis of ADHD is supported by the developmental and clinical evidence or not.
 In some cases the results of our evaluation will NOT support a diagnosis of ADHD.
 Our assessment may reveal other explanations for the presenting problems and symptoms that led someone to seek an assessment.
 Hence, there will be cases in which the result of the evaluation is that there will be a referral provided for another program or type of care.
 Moreover, in some cases, even though a diagnosis of ADHD is indicated, there may be other clinical factors that are considered a higher priority to be addressed and may not be within the realm of expertise of our program.
 In these cases, referrals will be provided.

 No single test can definitively prove whether someone has ADHD.
 We conduct a comprehensive assessment, including a thorough history of a person's functioning since childhood.
-Standardized ADHD behavior checklists and symptom rating scaleshelp specify problematic behaviors in childhood and in adulthood.
-Ratings from others whom have observed the patient's behavior in different settings also are used.
+Standardized ADHD behavior checklists and symptom rating scales help specify problematic behaviors in childhood and in adulthood.
+Ratings from others who have observed the patient's behavior in different settings also are used.

 Our assessment for ADHD also includes neurocognitive screening that provides measures of cognitive skills, such as organizational abilities, time perception and management, emotional regulation, working memory, cognitive processing speed, and the ability to sustain attention.
 No test is adequate for identifying symptoms or life impairments associated with ADHD but can be useful in identifying areas of strength and weakness that may contribute to some life difficulties as well as, in some cases, potential indications that more extensive testing is necessary.